AllTheDucks/b2-bundle-utils/README.md

 ## Building

 The build tool used is called [Gradle](http://www.gradle.org/).
-It will do all the work to build the building block, including downloading dependencies, compiling java classes and zipping up the JAR.
+It will do all the work to build the library, including downloading dependencies, compiling java classes and zipping up the JAR.
 This is all done with a single command - no installation necessary.
 From the root of the project execute the following command: